pythairdrop/metamaskvaultchecker/README.md

 # metamasklogchecker
-Program to check the balance of a Metamask log file and extract the vault data
+This program checks the balance of a Metamask log file and extracts vault data.